nizamshaikh12/lending-club-loan-default-prediction/README.md

 ### Data preprocessing

-- Sampling strategy: ~80% of overall data used with a fixed random state for reproducibility [file:47]
+- Sampling strategy: ~80% of overall data used with a fixed random state for reproducibility
 - Target engineered to 0/1 (good vs bad loans)
-- Preprocessing pipeline implemented as a **scikit‑learn `ColumnTransformer`**, applied consistently to train and test splits [file:47]:
+- Preprocessing pipeline implemented as a **scikit‑learn `ColumnTransformer`**, applied consistently to train and test splits:
   - Numerical features: median imputation + `StandardScaler`
   - Categorical features: one‑hot encoding

 ### Baseline: Logistic Regression

 - Class‑weighted logistic regression as the **glass‑box** baseline
-- Balanced class weights to reflect higher cost of misclassifying a default loan than a good loan [file:47]
+- Balanced class weights to reflect higher cost of misclassifying a default loan than a good loan
-- Up to 1000 iterations to allow the solver to converge on stable coefficients [file:47]
+- Up to 1000 iterations to allow the solver to converge on stable coefficients

 ### Tree‑based ensembles: Random Forest and XGBoost

-- **Random Forest** with ~200 trees and balanced subsampling to retain sensitivity to the default class [file:47]
+- **Random Forest** with ~200 trees and balanced subsampling to retain sensitivity to the default class
-- **XGBoost (Extreme Gradient Boosting)** to test whether boosting provides better ranking of default risk than bagging in structured credit data [file:47]
+- **XGBoost (Extreme Gradient Boosting)** to test whether boosting provides better ranking of default risk than bagging in structured credit data

 ### Advanced models: LightGBM and Neural Network

-- **LightGBM** as a faster, efficient boosting alternative for large, sparse design matrices [file:47]
+- **LightGBM** as a faster, efficient boosting alternative for large, sparse design matrices
-- **Neural Network (MLP)** with ReLU activations as a deep learning benchmark, operating at the black‑box end of the spectrum [file:47]
+- **Neural Network (MLP)** with ReLU activations as a deep learning benchmark, operating at the black‑box end of the spectrum

 ---

 ## Evaluation

 - Metrics:
-  - **ROC‑AUC** as the main ranking metric under class imbalance [file:47]
+  - **ROC‑AUC** as the main ranking metric under class imbalance
-  - Classification reports for **precision**, **recall** and **F1** on the default class [file:46]
+  - Classification reports for **precision**, **recall** and **F1** on the default class
-  - Confusion matrices to understand the financial trade‑offs of false positives vs false negatives [file:47]
+  - Confusion matrices to understand the financial trade‑offs of false positives vs false negatives
 - Comparative findings (high level):
-  - XGBoost and LightGBM achieve the **highest ROC‑AUC**, followed by Random Forest [file:46][file:47]
+  - XGBoost and LightGBM achieve the **highest ROC‑AUC**, followed by Random Forest
   - Logistic regression baseline has lower ROC‑AUC but remains robust and highly interpretable
-  - Neural network is competitive but does not clearly outperform gradient boosting on this structured dataset [file:47]
+  - Neural network is competitive but does not clearly outperform gradient boosting on this structured dataset

 ---

 ## Files in this repository

 - `ML-Lending-Club.ipynb` — end‑to‑end modelling notebook (data exploration, preprocessing, model training and evaluation)
-- `ML-Lending-Club.pdf` — project report: *“Explainable Credit Risk Modelling for P2P Lending: Interpreting Loan Default under EU AI Act”* [file:47]
+- `ML-Lending-Club.pdf` — project report: *“Explainable Credit Risk Modelling for P2P Lending: Interpreting Loan Default under EU AI Act”*

 ---